mieweb/docs/content/features/scheduling/scheduler-views.md

 ![](./scheduler-views.assets/dba32cc926a76e707bc195cfa736bf6a.png)

-See other help documentation named *Prescription/Insurance Eligibility Requests-SureScripts.pdf* on how run Drug/Insurance Eligibility checks.
+See other help documentation named [SureScripts Advanced - Prescription and Insurance Eligibility Requests](https://docs.enterprisehealth.com/features/medication-management-and-e-prescribing/surescripts-advanced-prescription-and-insurance-eligibility-requests/) on how to run Drug/Insurance Eligibility checks.

 ## Multi-View Tab